History of Italy: Second Republic (1992–present)

 The 2006 general election returned Prodi to government, leading a coalition of 11 parties (The Union).
 Prodi followed a cautious policy of economic liberalisation and reduction of public debt.
 Berlusconi won the 2008 general election.
 Italy was among the countries hit hardest by the Great Recession of 2008–09 and the subsequent European debt crisis.
 The national economy shrunk by 6.76% over seven quarters of recession.
-In November 2011, the Italian bond yield was 6.74 per cent for 10-year bonds, nearing a 7% level where Italy is thought to lose access to financial markets.
 On 12 November 2011, Berlusconi resigned, and the economist Mario Monti was sworn in as prime minister at the head of a technocratic government.
 To avoid the debt crisis and kick-start economic growth, Monti's national unity government launched a massive programme of austerity measures; that reduced the deficit but precipitated a double-dip recession in 2012 and 2013.

-On 24 and 25 February 2013, a general election was held; a centre-left coalition led Pier Luigi Bersani, Leader of the Democratic Party, won a slight majority in the Chamber of Deputies but did not control the Senate.
+On 24 and 25 February 2013, a general election was held; a centre-left coalition led by Pier Luigi Bersani, Leader of the Democratic Party, won a slight majority in the Chamber of Deputies but did not control the Senate.
 On 24 April, President Napolitano gave to the Vice-Secretary of the Democratic Party, Enrico Letta, the task of forming a government.
-Letta formed a short-lived grand coalition government which lasted until 22 February 2014.
+Letta formed a short-lived grand coalition government (Letta government) which lasted until 22 February 2014.
 Matteo Renzi formed a new government with the support of some centrist parties.
 The government implemented numerous reforms, including changes to the electoral system, a relaxation of labour and employment laws with the intention of boosting economic growth, a thorough reformation of the public administration and the introduction of same-sex civil unions.

-However, Renzi resigned after losing a constitutional referendum in December 2016, and was succeeded by Paolo Gentiloni.
+Renzi resigned after losing a constitutional referendum in December 2016, and was succeeded by Paolo Gentiloni.
 The centre-left Cabinets were plagued by the aftermath of the European debt crisis and the European migrant crisis, which fuelled support for populist and right-wing parties.
+In 2015, the European migrant crisis began.